CSE12-W21-Assignments/cse12-wi21-pa7-BST-starter/README.md

 #### `public ArrayList<String> findFileNamesByDate(String date)`

-Given a `date`, return an ArrayList of file names that correspond to this date.
-This list should have the file names in the order that they were added.
+Given a `date` (format: mm/dd/yyyy), return an ArrayList of file names that correspond to this date.
+This list should have the file names in the order that they were added *with the exception of duplicates*.
+When a duplicate file is passed in, it should *update* the original FileData without changing its position in the ArrayList.
 If the `date` given is `null`, return `null`.

 #### `public FileSystem filter(String startDate, String endDate)`